-1.5.
-Challenge AI and Data
+1.5 Challenge Al and Data

 Combined data from the host vehicle, other vehicles, infrastructure and back offices can be used in decision making in complex scenarios.
 This should include safety critical situations, traffic management, emission management, charging of vehicles and provision of many new and emerging mobility services.
-These combined data, from projects and implementations of CCAM, also offer an important opportunity to improve the evidence-base for CCAM.
-Proof of the positive impact on societal goals like safety, efficiency and sustainability is crucial for policy making, legislation, investment decisions and accountability.
-CCAM stakeholders will continue cooperation to make data available for evaluation.

-For different CCAM applications, AI can be based at different parts of the overall mobility system: parts of it will eventually be on board at a central unit or at sensor level, or at a central location or service provider back office.
-With this in mind, it should be clear that setting up a joint and acknowledged data exchange framework will be essential.
-It needs to be clear how to exchange relevant data, in what format and with whom.
-An emerging topic in this discussion is the increasing energy use for data exchange, which in light of mobility sustainability needs to be regarded from these early stages of the discussion onwards.
+For different CCAM applications, the AI can be based at different parts of the overall mobility system: parts of it will eventually be on board at a central unit or at sensor level, or at a central location or service provider back office.